WebOfTrust/keri/docs/Q-and-A.md

 (@stevetodd)

 #### **Q: What choices do I have implementing claims in KERI and offer double claim detection to verifiers?

-If a controller _choses_ to hash its claims, the controller choses for _hiding_ (and the ability to double claim!), which is perfectly fine with KERI because KERI is privacy preserving.
+If a controller *choses* to hash its claims, the controller choses for _hiding_ (and the ability to double claim!), which is perfectly fine with KERI because KERI is privacy preserving.

-Alternatively, suppose the controller choses to implement the solution mentioned above and create specific type of transaction context, and offers means of detect duplicity in statements (in this case double claims in transaction event log, also TEL),  e.g. "Are you for - or against nuclear power" and the allowed options are _Yes_ or _No_.
+Alternatively, suppose the controller choses to implement the solution mentioned above and create specific type of transaction context, and offers means of detect duplicity in statements (in this case double claims in transaction event log, also TEL),  e.g. "Are you for - or against nuclear power" and the allowed options are *Yes* or *No*.
 In this case especially time is relevant.
 Certain contradictory claims about a topic can be made within a certain time span.
 One could change his/her mind about about a certain topic, and anchor this change of mind in a KERI transaction event log (also TEL).

 It's up to verifiers to judge this softer verion of duplicity at the context level within TELs, which means: how quickly can one change one's mind and still be thrustworthy.

 If a verifier with the help of AI were to find out a controller is strechting honesty to swabbing about a topic, for example creating two TELs with semantically the same context but obfuscated by few typos and alternative formulation (example: "Like nucleair power?"
 Y/N) then trust is down to near zero.\
 (@henkvancann)

+---

-# Q&A section Private Key Management
+## Q&A section Private Key Management

+---

 ## **Q: Why hasn't `PGP` and `GPG` never really caught on well?

 The first reason is that people are not interested in key management if it doesn't concern money.
 Only since we have crypto curencies the management of private keys has taken off.
 And for decentralised identities we can go with the flow of that success.
 Hierarchical deterministic keys are now wide spread among the early adopters of crypto currencies.
 They are based on 24-word so called seeds (also called 'menonomic phrase') and password, with the aid of (hardware) wallets.
 And the only reason why it has been such a great success compared to the decennia old `PGP`, seems to be that loss of crypto money is much stronger felt than the loss or exposure of private personal data.

 A second reason is the method of verification and attestion in the PGP web-of-trust doesn't scale and it's difficult to use.
 The userinterface of `GPG` isn't up to our beyond 2010 standards at all.

 #### **Q: Can I use a PGP public private key pair for KERI?

 In theory we could list a PGP public key in the KERI [KID0001](https://github.com/henkvancann/keri/blob/master/kids/kid0001.md) - Prefixes, Derivation and derivation reference tables.
 However it's not very practical, because PGP itself is a conglomerate format that has its own derivation codes on board for different cryptographical functions.
 That means the PGP public key already has protocol semantic on board and that's one layer higher up than what we need for KERI in the key datastructure design.
 KERI has it's own derivation codes and the minimalization design principle dictates that it makes no sense to support PGP, because as an inception key pair for KERI it has no added value, and it has redundancy on board.\
 (@henkvancann)
 {TBW 3}

 ## **Q: What difference does the Autonomic Architecture of the KERI Identity System make?

 <img src="../images/autonomic-architecture.png" alt="Autonomic Architecture" border="0" width="400">

 The controller uses her `private key` to authoritatively and non-repudiably sign statements about the operations on the keys and their binding to the identifier, storing those in an ordered key event log (`KEL`).
-One of the important realizations that make autonomic identity systems possible is that the key event log must only be ordered in the context of a single identifier, not globally. __So, a ledger is not needed for recording operations on identifiers that are not public.__ The key event log can be shared with and verified by anyone who cares to see it.
+One of the important realizations that make autonomic identity systems possible is that the key event log must only be ordered in the context of a single identifier, not globally. **So, a ledger is not needed for recording operations on identifiers that are not public.** The key event log can be shared with and verified by anyone who cares to see it.

 The controller also uses the private key to sign statements that authenticate herself and authorize use of the identifier.
 A digital signature also provides the means of cryptographically responding to challenges to prove her control of the identifier.
 These self-authentication and self-authorization capabilities make the identifier self-certifying and self-managing, meaning that there is no external third party, not even a ledger, needed for the controller to manage and use the identifier and prove to others the integrity of the bindings between herself and the identifier.
 Thus anyone (any entity) can create and establish control over an identifier namespace in a manner that is independent, interoperable, and portable without recourse to any central authority.
 Autonomic identity systems rely solely on self-sovereign authority.\
-(_@windley_)
+(*@windley*)

 More in [The Architecture of Identity Systems](https://www.windley.com/archives/2020/09/the_architecture_of_identity_systems.shtml)

 ## **Q: How multi-tasking is the key infrastructure?

 KERI has `univalent`, `bivalent` and `multivalent` infrastructures.\
 <img src="../images/key-infra-valence.png" alt="Key Infrastruction Valence levels" border="0" width="600">
 You need Key-pair Generation and Key-Event-Signing Infrastructure.
 And KERI doesn't care how you do it.\